gamblevore/jeebox/README.md

 	\You can (% describe anything, in: Jeebox)

 [See real syntax examples here](http://jeebox.org/stuff/introduction).
-While Jeebox is useful for describing code, and save-files, and natural-language, the original goal was to allow describing the meaning_of_code.
+While Jeebox is useful for describing code, and save-files, and natural-language, the original goal was to allow describing the meaning-of-code, as a goal towards artificial-intelligence.
+But Jeebox doesn't have any AI in it, it's simply a data-format!
+A good one.

 Basically, Jeebox is a parser.
 So it parses source-code, and creates a tree.
-Just like an XML-parser, Jeebox is extensible, so it has no keywords.
+Just like an XML-parser, Jeebox is extensible, it has no keywords.
 This means you can describe anything very easily.

 Jeebox has a C-API and a C++-API.
 It parses UTF-8 only.
 The parse-speed is around the same as TinyXML2's parse-speed, it's pretty fast!
+Jeebox is also pretty memory-tight, the C++ interface is quite easy to use (you don't have to worry about memory-management).

 This is the first release so email any questions to theo@jeebox.org!